Paint rinse water

 Natural Pigments

-Early humans used charcoal, ochre, and crushed minerals to decorate cave walls and artifacts.
-Paint was expression — and preservation.
+Early humans used charcoal, ochre, and crushed minerals on cave walls.
+No art school.
+Paint was their voice and their survival.

 1800s–1900s